jputrino/hugo-test/content/docs/my-new-doc.md

 date = 2018-05-16T13:15:24-06:00
 weight = 20
 draft = false
-bref = ""
-toc = true
+bref = "some descriptive text" toc = true
 +++

 # My New Doc

-This is an admonition under a sidebar.
+This is some descriptive text.

 Step | Task